ZEN-universe/ZEN-garden/docs/files/quick_start/running_models.rst

 .. tip::
-   ZEN-garden provides tools for easily reading and visualizing the outputs.
+   ZEN-garden provides tools for easily reading the outputs, while the separately installable ZEN-temple package provides the visualization platform.
 For an introduction on how to analyze and visualize model outputs, see the :ref:`tutorial on analyzing outputs <t_analyze.t_analyze>`.

 .. _running.additional_remarks: